 **MCSJ is committed to providing equitable options to increase access to learning and education.
 If you are unable to attend due to financial constraints, please contact MCSJ@MDCounseling.org for a discount code on registration.

-Attendees will receive 1.5 CEs for this live webinar (category A) or as a recorded session for home study (category B). *Registration will close 48 hours before event* and Zoom links will be emailed separately to registrants.
+Attendees will receive 1.5 CEs for this live webinar (category A). *Registration will close 48 hours before event* and Zoom links will be emailed separately to registrants.
 If you have any questions or concerns, kindly contact Cathie Eaton at Events@MDCounseling.org.

 As a 501(c)3 non-profit organization, the Maryland Counseling Association, Inc. uses all funds to support the mission, vision, purpose, and needs for counselors in the State of Maryland.
 Therefore, all registration fees are final and non-refundable.

-The Maryland Counseling Association, Inc. is an NBCC-Approved Continuing Education Provider, ACEP No. 2021, and may offer NBCC-approved clock hours for events that meet NBCC requirements.
-Programs that do not qualify for NBCC Credit are clearly identified.
-MCA is solely responsible for all aspects of the programs.
+MCSJ is a division of the Maryland Counseling Association.
+Maryland Counseling Association has been approved by NBCC as an Approved Continuing Education Provider, ACEP No.2021.
+Programs that do not qualify for NBCC credit are clearly identified.
+MCA is solely responsible for all aspects of the programs.”